At a glance

 With a little extra prep on your part, you and your child can have a stress-free vacation.

 Kids can be creatures of habit.
 And this is especially true for kids who learn and think differently.
-They like keeping to a routine.
-They don’t like last-minute changes or abrupt transitions.
+They often like keeping to a routine.
+They may not like last-minute changes or abrupt transitions.

 So, whether you’ve planned the vacation of a lifetime or are just heading to Grandma’s for a long weekend, giving your child the extra time and space to prepare for a trip is essential.
 This prep time will also help your child get excited about the vacation in a positive way and — bonus — reduce stress about the change in routine.

 Use these tips to help your child get ready for a great vacation!

 Help reduce your child’s anxiety by explaining where you’re going and why.
 Describe your destination in detail and how you’ll get there — by car or by plane, for instance.
 Be sure to cover details such as what time you’ll leave home and what you’ll see when you arrive.
 Include sensory details such as sandy beaches, noisy amusement parks, or cold ski slopes.
 Discuss weather changes and who’ll be there, such as relatives your child knows or favorite characters at a theme park.